zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

     cp nms-<version>/nms/charts/nms-adm/backup-restore/k8s-restore-adm.sh .
     ```

-3. Make the scripts executable:
+2. Make the scripts executable:

     ```bash
     chmod +x k8s-restore.sh
     chmod +x k8s-restore-adm.sh
     ```

-4. Copy your k8s-backup-<timestamp>.tar.gz file to the same directory as the k8s-restore.sh script.
+3. Copy your k8s-backup-<timestamp>.tar.gz file to the same directory as the k8s-restore.sh script.

-5. Run the restore script:
+4. Run the restore script:

     ```bash
     sudo ./k8s-restore.sh k8s-backup-<timestamp>.tar.gz
     ```
-    {{< note >}}The restore script needs root access to kubernetes for the restore operation.{{< /note >}}
+    {{< note >}}The restore script [needs root access]({{< relref "/nms/admin-guides/maintenance/backup-and-recovery.md#prerequisites" >}}) to Kubernetes for the restore operation.{{< /note >}}

-6. The script will ask for the NGINX Management Suite namespace.
-Once the namespace has been provided, the script will consume the specified backup-archive.
+5. The script will ask for the NGINX Management Suite namespace.
+Once the namespace has been provided, the script will consume the specified backup archive.

     {{< note >}}The script will use the utility pod to access all the mounted volumes to restore database directories and core-secrets; and kubectl to restore the k8s configmaps and secrets.
 Before starting the restoration, the script will stop all service pods and start the utility pod.
 After finishing the restore, it will stop the utility pod and start all service pods.{{< /note >}}